Criminal justice campaigns that can win in 2018

 States can still determine the future of mass incarceration.
 We share our ideas for winnable justice reform in 2018.

 This report has been updated with a new version for 2022.

 The 2018 legislative session is just around the corner, and we’ve compiled — as we do every year — a list of under-discussed but winnable criminal justice reforms.
 Despite the White House’s efforts to set the country back on criminal justice, the good news is that states remain empowered to determine the future of mass incarceration.

 The list is published as a briefing with links to more information and model bills, and it was recently sent to reform-minded state legislators across the country.
-The reform topics we think are ripe for legislative victory are:
+Our list of reforms ripe for legislative victory are:

 - Ending prison gerrymandering